Having a well-functioning services page is absolutely crucial for a business.

-But, the problem here is that most businesses don’t realize that the message in their page title is difficult to grasp when it actually is.
-So they don’t work to adjust it and this makes it hard for prospects to understand their service.
+But, the problem here is that most businesses don’t realize that the message in their headline is difficult to grasp when it actually is.
+So they don’t work to adjust it, and this makes it hard for prospects to understand their service.

 46% of online shoppers leave a website if they don’t understand what the company does – so make your page title describe your service clearly enough for prospects to understand.